Systematic Alien Verification for Entitlements: Permissible uses and users

-Usage by customer agencies
+Use by customer agencies

 The general way SAVE is used is as follows.
-The noncitizen first submits all the necessary documentation based on the eligibility criteria for the program he or she is applying to (these eligibility criteria can vary based on the person's immigration status, the state, and the program being applied to).
-If this documentation in principle demonstrates the applicant's eligibility, then the caseworker at the agency can use SAVE to verify that the documentation is accurate.
-If Initial Verification fails, then the caseworker can (and must, if the applicant wants) submit the case for Additional Verification and then, if necessary, submit Form G-845.
-If the verification fails to demonstrate the validity of the documentation provided by the applicant, the applicant is not granted the benefit.
-The caseworker cannot use this failure to conclude that the applicant is lying about his/her status, or to use it to report the applicant to U.S. Immigration and Customs Enforcement.
+The noncitizen first submits all the necessary documentation for the program he or she is applying to; eligibility criteria can vary based on the person's immigration status, the state, and the program being applied to.
+If the documentation in principle demonstrates eligibility, the caseworker at the agency can use SAVE to verify that the documentation is accurate.
+If Initial Verification fails, then the caseworker can and must, if the applicant wants, submit the case for Additional Verification and then, if necessary, submit Form G-845.
+If the verification fails to demonstrate the validity of the documentation, the applicant is not granted the benefit.
+As of 2016, the caseworker could not use this failure to conclude that the applicant is lying about his/her status, or to use it to report the applicant to US Immigration and Customs Enforcement.

-Modes and stages of verification using SAVE
+Modes and stages of verification

 SAVE has three modes of electronic access that offer all of its basic functionality.